cedricdd/CodinGame/Simple Diff Tool/Readme.md

   * for a deleted line: DELETE: deleted line
   * for an added line: ADD: added line
   * for a changed line: CHANGE: original line ---> revised line
+  * for a moved line: MOVE: original line @:original line number >>> @:revised line number
 * The alphabetical comparison process shall compare the entire line (including the difference kind).
+* The line numbers displayed shall be 1-indexed (i.e., the line numbers start at 1, not 0)

 # Constraints
 * 0 ≤ nbLinesV1, nbLinesV2 ≤ 20
 * Within a given version of a file, every line will be unique.
-* The diff tool has to support ADD, DELETE and CHANGE differences only.
+* The diff tool has to support ADD, DELETE, CHANGE and MOVE differences only.